frankwwu/R-Knots/80 Cereals/80-Cereals.md

 ## Combined nutrition

-Let's combine good and bad nutrition, and examine the difference.
+Let's combine good and bad nutrition respectively, and examine the difference.
 For simplicity, no weight is applied to each component.

 ```r